 Source: Sutton, Massachusetts (MA) income map, earnings map, and wages data (city-data.com)

-21% of Sutton's Household are at or above the AMI.
+are at or above the AMI.

 Massachusetts defines Affordable Housing as a unit that could be purchased or rented by a household making up to 80% of the area median income (AMI).